danelahman/lograc-2022/README.md

 fork before logging out of the computer.

-**Importantly, as the name suggests, `C:\Temp` is just a temporary local directory, so do not leave any uncommited and unpushed work there when logging out of the computer!**
+**Importantly, as the name suggests, `C:\Temp` is just a temporary local directory, so do not leave any uncommitted and unpushed work there when logging out of the computer!**

 # Getting the course materials